Book Summary: The Unicorn Project by Gene Kim | The Big Ideas and Best Quotes

 A good ratio of UX developers is 1:6 regular developers.
 UX is a specialist skill.
 Most companies have 1:70 ratio

 Change Management ethos in The Unicorn Project book:

 Brave Leadership – Leaders are willing to lose their jobs for the right thing

-Social aspect of teams are amplified – Get to know you colleagues.
+The social aspect of teams are amplified – Get to know your colleagues.
 A lot of the best ideas happened around informal gatherings in bars and hangouts

 Tendency to hire people – If this does not resolve the bottleneck it often makes things worse